bensutherland/amplitools/README.md

 Convert [VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output to a genepop file for downstream analysis.
 An example of the input file is provided [here](#toadd)

-#### 00. Data preparation
+#### 00. Prepare inputs and functions
-Ensure that your input filename is only alphanumeric characters connected with hyphens or underscores (no spaces).
+The input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).

 Copy any number of input files in the folder `02_input_data`.

-##### General inspection
+Open the Rscript `01_scripts/00_initiator.R` and source the script.
+This will initiate R functions used in this section.

+#### 01. Load data
 Load your data as individual files with a reduced filenames and updated identifiers using the following:
 `load_vc(input_folder="02_input_data")`

 #### 01. Prepare genotype block ####
-Open the Rscript `01_scripts/00_initiator.R` and source the script.
-This will initiate R functions used in this section.

 In R, use the following function to convert genotype calls to genepop format to output a multilocus genotype matrix (rows: samples; columns: loci):
 ```
 proton_to_genepop(hotspot_only=TRUE, neg_control="BLANK")